nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```
 By adding this property, the Load Balancer will keep the same private IP each time it is recreated, the public DNS (`EXTERNAL-IP`) will not and a new one will be assigned each time the Load Balancer is recreated, as with the previous section.
 If we need to make public the fixed private IP, we can create a new AWS Route 53 record that points to this IP.
 This solution is only recommend for developing or testing purposes since it's an anti pattern to have fixed IPs in our deployment.

-* **Deploy Kubernetes External DNS**.
+##### 4.5.7.4 Deploy Kubernetes External DNS

 [Kubernetes External DNS](https://github.com/kubernetes-sigs/external-dns/) makes Kubernetes resources discoverable via public DNS servers.
 Use AWS Route 53 combine with Kubernetes External DNS will allow us to create a new record in an existing Hosted Zone in AWS Route 53 and it will update this record with the new `EXTERNAL-IP` assigned value each time that the Load Balancer Service is recreated.
 First we need to have an existing AWS Route 53 Hoted zone, if we don't have one we must create it.
 Then the AWS EKS Cluster role must have the following permissions:
 ```
 {